lobrylab/PitViper/README.md

 You will need:

 1. Path to FATSQ files on system
-2. A library file with three comma-separated columns without header: shRNA ID, shRNA sequence, targer element.
+2. A library file with three comma-separated columns without header: shRNA ID, shRNA sequence, target element.
 3. A design matrix that summary your conditions, their replicates and associated FASTQ files.

 ##### Design matrix